Iris Wexler, artist, paints scenes from the Bible

 Jewish sources and its popularity among both Jews and Christians.
 The

-he Hebrew Bible and was considered lost,
+book was not included in the Hebrew Bible and was considered lost,

 but was preserved in the Christian Bible as part of the Old